Three times a week, we do our podcast, Verdict with Ted Cruz.

 Absolutely.

-And I'll give exhibit a Paul Manafort, Exhibit B, Roger Stone, Exhibit C, uh Peter Navarro, and I can keep going.
+And I'll give exhibit A, Paul Manafort, Exhibit B, Roger Stone, Exhibit C, Peter Navarro, and I can keep going.

-The radicals on the left are gonna keep voting for him uh nonetheless, but I think a lot of people in the middle would be horrified as well.
+The radicals on the left are going to keep voting for him nonetheless, but I think a lot of people in the middle would be horrified as well.

-And obviously those of us on the right have seen this going on for the last uh, you know, four four or six years now, and uh and it it recognized business as usual.
+And obviously, those of us on the right have seen this going on for the last four or six years now, and it recognizes business as usual.

-If they were really going to apply the law equally, uh they would have raided Hunter's house a long time ago.
+If they were really going to apply the law equally, they would have raided Hunter's house a long time ago and Hillary Clinton's house.

 That never happened.